altruios/namshubettulpa/public/namshubettuple/the-plan.md

 ~But he became faded into shadow as Rossin, in her body, turned away from him~ "FL::You sure he's under control"
 ~Ozmind stiffened~
-"O::Yeah - he's not thinking right now.
+"O__U::Yeah - he's not thinking right now.
 Let me just..."
 *Rossin and Martha looked out the window*
 ~It was a hollow void of light - with no clear boundary on any horizon~